 Where to Buy the Allbirds Tree Dashers

-If you’d like to buy yourself a pair, it would help me out a lot if you used my affiliate link.
-I’ll get a small commission at no extra cost to you, and you’ll also get a free pair of socks (while supplies last).
+If you’d like to buy yourself a pair, you can do so on the Allbirds website.
+Through that link, I’ll get a small commission at no extra cost to you, and you’ll also get a free pair of socks (while supplies last).
 Just add a pair of shoes and socks to your cart, and the discount will be applied at checkout.
 The discount also works if you buy clothing, minus the underwear.

 Keep in mind that the most sustainable shoes are those that already exist, however.
 I encourage you to also look for lightly-used shoes on eBay and Poshmark.
 This is typically how I get my Brooks Launch.

-If you try the Allbirds, come back and let us know what you think!
+If you try the Allbirds, come back and let us know what you think.
+Happy running!